lamualfa/i18next-node-mongodb-backend-next/README.md

   // MongoDB authentication.
 Remove it if not needed
   user: '<DB User>',
+  // Also you can use `username` for newer MongoDB version
+  username: '<DB User>',
   password: '<DB Password>',

   // Collection name in database will be used to store i18next data